I'm delighted to feature a guest post by Katie Porter about the best Spanish-language movies.

 So over to Katie…

-Not only are films more entertaining than traditional language-learning methods but they also allow you to develop thoughts and ideas about culture and context too, instead of just focusing on the language in isolation.
+Not only are movies more entertaining than traditional language-learning methods, but they also allow you to develop thoughts and ideas about culture and context too, instead of just focusing on the language in isolation.

-Learning Spanish from movies as an intermediate learner has a lot of benefits.
-Because the experience differs a lot from that of a classroom or learning with a tutor.
+If you learn Spanish watching movies as an intermediate student, that can have a lot of benefits because the experience differs a lot from that of a classroom or learning with a tutor.

 Here are some benefits of learning Spanish from movies: